 This policy and process is established to provide persons with an avenue to file a written concern and to establish a process to track and implement changes as a result of said concern.

-- The Vice President for Institutional Growth and Student Engagement, as well as the Vice-President for Administration, and the Provost, are all available to help mediate resolution, to provide impartial advice and guidance on the process and to discuss the issue.
+- The Vice President of Advancement and Alumni Relations and the Provost are available to help mediate resolution, to provide impartial advice and guidance on the process and to discuss the issue.

 - If the issue cannot be resolved informally to the satisfaction of the parties, the student must present, in writing within 30 days of the incident/issue, a formal grievance/explanation of the situation via the online web form